CodingNomads/articles/python-flask-async/2021-09-25-speed-up-api-with-asyncio.md

 coroutine_2 = client.get('https://flash.siwalik.in/delay/1000/')
 ```

-At first you might assume that the results of the API calls will be stored in these variables but actually `coroutine_1` and `coroutine_2` are `co-routines`, not HTTP responses.
+At first you might assume that the results of the API calls will be stored in these variables but actually `coroutine_1` and `coroutine_2` are co-routines, not HTTP responses.

 ```python
 results = await asyncio.gather(coroutine_1, coroutine_2)
 ```

 Now the magic of async happens.
 Here the return value of `asyncio.gather()` is assigned to the `result` variable, and it is awaited.
 When you see the `await` keyword, it means that the code will block execution there until the call to a co-routine is complete.
-The `gather` method itself is a co-routine, and will execute a sequence of other co-routines (like `[coroutine_1, coroutine_2]`) *concurrently*, and then return a list of results.
+The `.gather()` method itself is a co-routine, and will execute a sequence of other co-routines (like `[coroutine_1, coroutine_2]`) *concurrently*, and then return a list of results.

 Finally, the method returns the status code for each HTTP response by accessing it within the array of results.